Hypokalemic periodic paralysisPeriodic paralysis - hypokalemic; Familial hypokalemic periodic paralysis; HOKPP; HypoKPP; HypoPP

 Thyrotoxic periodic paralysis

-Thyrotoxic periodic paralysis is a condition in which there are episodes of severe muscle weakness.
-It occurs in people who have high levels of thyr...Read Article Now Book Mark Article
+Thyrotoxic periodic paralysis (TPP) is a condition with episodes of severe muscle weakness.
+It occurs in people who have high levels of thyroid horm...Read Article Now Book Mark Article

 HypoPP is the most common form of periodic paralysis.
 It affects males more often.